geudde/attic-chest/pages/03.season-2/09.meeting-21/13.married-man/docs.md

 #### O.B.I.C.,G.A.C.O.B.I.

-The speech of a newly married Man to his Wife, soon after the Honey Moon.
+The speech of a newly married man to his wife, soon after the honeymoon.

 To be read —